joecity/jekyll-now/_posts/2017-11-01-agile-whats-the-point.md

 The big picture, and I am paraphrasing from some of the creators of agile: to close the gap between the business and the delivery team, to create highly performing teams in a highly creative, fast changing domain.

+Almost always, this often involves a large mindset and cultural shift.
+Being aware of that, and working hard on changing, adopting and embracing this, is just as critical as picking up and using the tools and practices, or we risk performing the actions and missing the point completely!
+We don't want to be that boxer who becomes the world champion at the skipping rope - but can't make use of that fitness in the ring.

 ### Individuals and Interactions - including those outside the team

+"Don't be an asshole" - Mari Takahashi

 First on the Agile Manifesto is Individuals and Interactions over Tools and Processes - and we work hard to apply this within our teams.
 However too often we can make things difficult, or even hostile, for those outside of the team.
 To use some examples: